benlk/benlk/README.md

 - consulted on site maintenance and updates,
 - and provided technical advice to nonprofit newsrooms across the Americas.

 I take pride in that we were able to continuously provide useful tools and responsive websites with a small team, that our clients were satisfied with our work, and that we wrote good documentation.
-And we did it all remotely, across three time zones.
+And we did it all remotely, in time zones crossing the United States.

 In my spare time, I tinker with a lot of things, including Jekyll-based personal websites and personal computing projects.
 I try out things from the wider jounalism coding community.
 Personal hobbies include constructing elaborate Halloween costumes and writing short fiction.